Installation

 4. TLS certificate strategy

-The tls_strategy chosen in the wizard governs how certificates are issued:
+The tls_strategy chosen in the wizard governs how the frontend TLS certificate is managed.
+There are two valid values:

-To change strategies after install, edit tls_strategy in config.yaml and rerun apply.
+To change strategy after install, edit tls_strategy in config.yaml and rerun apply.

 5. Third-party integrations